GusBusDraws/Segmentflow/README.md

 <!------------------------------------------------------------------------>
 Developed by C. Gus Becker (GitHub/GitLab: @cgusb).

-This project establishes a segmentation workflow for 3D image data obtained from processes like x-ray computed tomography (CT).
-Segmented data can be expressed as integer-labeled images (integer value of pixels correspond to unique particles) or separate STL files.
+Segmentflow is a Python package that makes it easy to establish image segmentation workflows, especially for generating voxel and surface mesh geometries for 3D image data obtained from processes like x-ray computed tomography (CT).
+Segmented data can be exported in a variety of formats including collections of binary images, integer-labeled voxels (integer value of pixels corresponds to unique particles) or collections of STL files.

 ## Contents
 <!------------------------------------------------------------------------>